sidduloni/nodejs-interview-questions/README.md

 ```

-## S.No 48 Explain how encryption and description of password we implement in nodejs
+## S.No 48 Explain how encryption and decryption of password we implement in nodejs
 **Ans**
 ```javascript
 const bcrypt = require("bcryptjs");